MARKET SNAPSHOT: Dow On Track For 200-point Jump, Putting 26,000 Within Reach

 U.S. stock futures on Tuesday pointed to a jump at the open, with Dow futures rising by more than 200 points and putting the blue-chip gauge on track for a fresh record near the 26,000 level.

-Ahead of the opening bell, investors are getting earnings from insurer UnitedHealth Group Inc. and banking heavyweight Citigroup Inc., as well as a fresh reading for the Empire State index.
+Investors are focusing on earnings, including results from insurer UnitedHealth Group Inc. and banking heavyweight Citigroup Inc.

 What are the main benchmarks doing?